Scale-Space Hypernetworks for Efficient Biomedical Imaging: Introduction

-Our main contributions are: \begin{itemize} \item We introduce a hypernetwork model that, given a rescaling factor, generates the weights for a segmentation network that uses that amount of rescaling in the rescaling layers. \item We show that our approach makes it possible to characterize the trade-off between model accuracy and efficiency far faster and more completely than than previous approaches, which most often involve training multiple models. \item We use this to approach to demonstrate that our method enables choosing rescaling factors during inference based on rapidly computing an accuracy-efficiency trade-off for a dataset of interest.
-Since for various segmentation tasks a wide range of rescaling factors lead to similar final model accuracy, this offers the opportunity to substantially improve efficiency without sacrificing accuracy, enabling deployment in more resource-constrained settings, and lowering the energy requirements and carbon emissions of performing model inference. \item We show that learning a single model with varying rescaling factors has a regularization effect that makes networks trained using our method consistently more accurate than networks with a fixed rescaling factor. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce Scale-Space HyperNetworks (SSHN), a single model that, given a rescaling factor, predicts the weights for a segmentation network that uses that amount of rescaling in the spatial downsampling and upsampling layers.
+By reducing the spatial dimensions of intermediate features, we reduce the inference cost. \item We evaluate our method on several medical image analysis tasks and show that this approach makes it possible to characterize the trade-off between model accuracy and inference efficiency far faster and more completely than existing approaches.

+\item Using SSHNs, we demonstrate that on a variety of medical imaging tasks, many rescaling factors lead to similar results despite having substantially different inference costs.
+We use SSHN to rapidly explore this trade-off for a dataset of interest, showing that it can lead to 50\% inference FLOPs reduction without sacrificing model accuracy. \item We show that learning a single model with varying rescaling factors has a regularization effect, which consistently improves the accuracy of networks trained using our method with respect to networks trained with a fixed rescaling factor.
+For some tasks, SSHN consistently outperforms regular models by 2-3\% for the same rescaling factor. \end{itemize}